Spinoza’s Modal Metaphysics

 An important lesson from the previous section is that if there is a causal gap between finite modes and infinite modes, then Spinoza’s modal transfer principle will not apply to finite modes, since condition (ii) will remain unsatisfied in each case.
 Finite things will be causally determined solely by other finite things, none of which exist necessarily.

 However tempting, this picture has trouble making sense of Spinoza’s repeated claims that everything is caused by God (Ip25–26), a claim Spinoza repeats in the very first sentence of Ip28d itself.
 Spinoza frequently emphasizes that God’s power or essence is the cause and explanation of everything that exists (Ip16, 17, 29s, 33, IAppendix).
-But how can everything follow from God’s power, if finite modes follow only from other finite modes?
-Won’t the alleged gap between finite and infinite modes mean that finite things do not, after all, follow from God or substance?
-And won’t that violate one of the most basic features of modes, namely their dependence, qua modes, on substance (Id5)?
+But if finite modes follow only from other finite modes, then it seems that they do not follow from God or substance, which violates one of the most basic features of modes, namely their dependence, qua modes, on substance (Id5).

 This is a notoriously difficult question facing Spinoza’s metaphysics, one that was raised by Leibniz just a year after Spinoza’s death (Leibniz 1969, 203).
 Sometimes this worry was historically expressed as whether Spinoza can “derive” the finite from the infinite, but it is not really a question of logical deduction (Hübner 2014).
-How can Spinoza believe both that God is the cause of all things and that finite things follow only from other finite things?
+The issue is whether Spinoza can consistently maintain that God is the cause of all things and that finite things follow only from other finite things.

 One possible response would appeal to the close relationship between finite modes and the power of God.
-Finite modes have only other finite modes for causes, but being caused by other finite modes is a way of being determined by God’s power, since finite modes just are limited expressions of God’s power (Ip36d).
-The success of this response depends on the relationship between God and God’s modes for Spinoza, an interpretive point that is heavily disputed.
+Spinoza sometimes describes finite modes as limited expressions of God’s own power (Ip36d; IVp4d), in which case perhaps being caused by other finite modes is a way of being determined by God’s power.
+The success of this response depends on the relationship between God and God’s modes for Spinoza, an interpretive point that is also heavily disputed.
 This reply would not work, for instance, if the fundamental connection between substance and modes is purely causal.

 Curley has proposed a more elaborate and elegant solution for reconciling Ip28 and the claim that all modes follow from substance without positing any closer relationship between God and finite modes.
 (This is understandable since Curley is the leading advocate of the “causal only” interpretation of how modes depend on substance.)
 Curley suggests that Spinoza’s finite modes are only partially determined by other finite modes (Curley 1969).
 They are also partially determined by infinite modes, which Curley understands to be general features of the world described by the laws of nature.
 The desk follows partly from infinite modes and partly from other particular finite modes.